Logspace Reducibility From Secret Leakage Planted Clique: Our Results and Techniques

 Unfortunately, such a reduction \textit{does not} let us transfer randomized logspace hardness from the planted clique problem (or its variants) to other statistical problems.
 The existence of a randomized logspace algorithm that solves the various other statistical problems would only imply the existence of a multiple access randomized logspace algorithm that solves some variant of the planted clique problem.
 This would not contradict the conjectured non-existence of a randomized logspace algorithm solving some variant of the planted clique problem\footnote{If we assume that no multiple access randomized logspace algorithm (or the even stronger non-uniform model of computation concerning polynomial sized branching programs) can solve the planted clique problem or its variants, we would, of course, be done.
 This strong assumption (just like the strong assumption about non-existence of polynomial time algorithms) would imply the randomized logspace hardness of our other statistical problems of interest.
 However, our aim in this work, as motivated in Section~\ref{sec:Introduction}, is to show that such a result also follows from the much weaker assumption concerning only efficient space bounded computation.
 We want to show that randomized logspace hardness can indeed be transferred from the planted clique problem or its variants to other statistical problems.}.

 The reason we need to resort to multiple access randomized logspace reductions when trying to implement a randomized reduction space efficiently is as follows.
 A sample drawn from the distribution we are reducing to ($P_0$ or $P_1$) has size $\poly(n)$, so unlike polynomial time algorithms, a logspace algorithm of any variety can not compute and simultaneously store every bit of this sample in its memory.
 What is feasible, however, is that any individual bit of such a sample can be computed space efficiently given the planted clique input and randomness.
 A space efficient algorithm $\mathcal{A}$ that solves the hypothesis testing problem $\mathcal{P}$ can be used to space efficiently solve the planted clique problem by recomputing bits of the sample we have reduced to whenever the algorithm $\mathcal{A}$ needs them.
 As a logspace algorithm, $\mathcal{A}$ can inspect any bit of its input sample many times.
 The reduction from the planted clique problem thus needs to be able to recompute its output bits multiple times.
 This is not possible if the randomness it uses is only accessible once.

-The discussion above constitutes a barrier towards implementing randomized reductions space efficiently.
+This constitutes a barrier to implementing randomized reductions space efficiently.
 In fact, such a barrier has been encountered even in worst-case complexity, necessitating the use of multiple access randomized logspace reductions \cite{cai1996existence,van1998deterministic}. \cite{van1998deterministic} even states it as an open problem to implement such reductions in the more natural read-once model of randomized logspace algorithms.